Ľuboš Micheľ: Post referee career

 Micheľ was a manager of a car tyre factory outside of refereeing, and previously a teacher.
 He speaks English, Russian, German and Polish in addition to his native Slovak.
 He founded the society Talent to support young Slovak football players.
 Micheľ has been a Member of National Council of the Slovak Republic since 2006.

-On October 27, 2008, Micheľ signed a contract with Shakhtar Donetsk as the head of the international competitions department.
+On 27 October 2008, Micheľ signed a contract with Shakhtar Donetsk as the head of the international competitions department.

 For a brief period of time between 2006 and 2010, Ľuboš Micheľ was serving as a lawmaker in the Slovak parliament, where he was elected in the 2006 elections.

 Between December 2015 and November 2018, he worked for PAOK FC as Sporting Director and president.
 Since September 2021, Micheľ has worked as president for 1.
 FC Tatran Prešov.

 In October 2022, Micheľ ran unsuccessfully for Mayor of Prešov.

+In August 2024, Micheľ step down from president role at 1.
+FC Tatran Prešov due to family and work reasons.
+In the 19 July 2025, he was again named as president of the club from Prešov.